Stephen Hopkins (pilgrim): Early adventures in the New World

 The English in Jamestown, and those later in Plymouth Colony, were the antithesis of each other—with those in Virginia composed of titled leaders who were in charge of often inexperienced settlers as well as soldiers who were veterans of European wars, such as Capt.
 John Smith.
 All at Jamestown were focused on returning a profit to their London investors, and under great stress when no gold, minerals, or anything else of much value to London was found in the Chesapeake area.
-The colonists could not or would not farm, tried to barter for food with the natives, and later stole food from them, leading to much violence, which continued for years.
+The colonists could not or would not farm, bartered for food with the natives, and later there was some theft in both directions between some of the colonists and the Pamunkey.

 On 10 May 1610, the two newly constructed boats departed Bermuda with all on board and arrived at Jamestown eleven days later.
 What they found there was that the colonists in Jamestown were starving to death due to their inability and in some cases unwillingness to produce food.
 They were afraid to go outside their fort, so were tearing down their houses for firewood.
 They were not planting crops, nor trading with the natives or catching fish.
 Much of this had to do with some settlers feeling it was beneath their dignity to work and the violent abuse they gave the native people, which caused much enmity towards the English.
 At his arrival from Bermuda, Governor Gates estimated there was only days worth of food left, and decided to voyage to Newfoundland and from there find a ship heading for England.
 Just as they were preparing to depart, an English ship came into the harbor with supplies and new settlers, along with a new governor, Lord de la Warr.
 The colonists were forced to return and reestablish their fort, albeit reluctantly.